How to grow fynbos

 Fertiliser

 Did you know?
-While fynbos only covers about 6.7% of South Africa, it has the largest number of plant species of any biome in the country.
+While fynbos only covers less than 7% of South Africa, it has the largest number of plant species of any biome in the country.